supabase/dbdev/docs/publish-extension.md

 dbdev publish
 ```

 Your extension is now published to `database.dev` and visible under your account profile.
 You can visit your account profile from the account drop-down at the top right.
-Users can now install your extension using the [dbdev in-database client](install-in-db-client.md).
+Users can now [install your extension](install-a-package.md) by using the `dbdev add` command.

 ## Tips